BluBloos/Falcon-OS/README.md

 # Features

-- The operating system functions as a bootable live CD, much like various Linux distributions
-- grub-mkrescue is used to make the .iso file
 - grub loads the kernel, which does the following before handing off control to the custom terminal program
   - Sets up a program stack
   - Sets up the global descriptor table